Mr Bonang Mohale

 Statistics Council of South Africa - Deputy Chair

-Limpopo Premier Advisory Council – Chairs the working group for Enterprise Development
+Limpopo Premier Advisory Council - Chairs the Technical working group for Enterprise Development

 Managing Director: Vacant